SlicerProstate/SliceTracker-guide/README.md

 SliceTracker is a [3D Slicer](http://slicer.org) extension designed to support the workflow of the in-bore MRI-guided targeted prostate biopsy (MRgBx) (see references below for [clinical context](http://ncigt.org/prostate-biopsy)).
 SliceTracker was developed and tested to support transperineal MRgBx procedure in the [Advanced Multimodality Image Guided Operating (AMIGO)](http://www.brighamandwomens.org/research/amigo/default.aspx) at the Brigham and Women's Hospital, Boston.
 Its applicability to other types of procedures has not been evaluated.

 Capabilities of SliceTracker include:
-* automatic receipt and parsing of the patient DICOM images
+* automatic processing of the patient DICOM images
 * planning of the procedure (biopsy target localization)
 * calibration of the intra-procedural image frame of reference with the transperineal biopsy template
 * automated segmentation of the prostate gland